akeneo/pim-helpcenter/content/updates/2020-05/5-rules-engine-new-improvements.md

 # Rules engine improvements

+Small UI enhancements and a new parameter for your calculation action, those are the last improvements of the rules engine!

 ## New action tags for your rules
 ::: meta-data type="Improvement" features="Productivity, Rules engine" available="early May" link-to-doc="../articles/manage-your-rules.html#view-all-rules"
 :::